WizzyGeek/ShittyNN/README.md

 I am making the code real shitty, real slow.
 I try to come up with as much maths as I can, but I just read up on the hard shit.

+## Update 2

+I made the things for making a 16 * 16 line classifier before I realised that the data does not fit well (is this what is meant by linearly seperable?) then i realised that I just need to classify vertical lines with the perceptron as I had written in my goals, so now I am gonna assign each element a value based on how many vertical partners it has (and bit less for diagonal partners), this will eliminate any horizontal lines, yet, I can think of false positives...

+How about getting a negative value for having horizontal neighbours? although slight, I could eliminate all polluting inputs, and then pass my 16*16 processed data into the perceptron and since with negative values the invalid inputs will reduce their own credibility which makes heavy lifting on my end easier

 ## Update

 I made a perpceptron I didn't know rosenblatt had an algorithm and ended up making a learning method similar to gradient descent and